hello-jason/hellojason.net/src/blog/2015-04-21-remove-unused-css-from-middleman-before-deploying.md

 hero_alt: Before uncss
 date: 2015-04-21
 tags: blog
-excerpt: Remove all unused CSS from your stylesheets, during the build process, before deploying your Middleman site.
+description: Remove all unused CSS from your stylesheets, during the build process, before deploying your Middleman site.
 ---

 This guide gives you the ability to build your site, remove unused CSS, minify the CSS, then deploy to a server&mdash;**all with a single command**.